bglarkin/tallgrass_restoration_legacies/microbial_diagnostics_post.md

 should not be evident, or fields with more sequences could have bias to higher richness based on sequencing depth (or it could be real…there’s no way to know).
 This can be examined visually.
-The raw amf data are used (these are sums of the top six samples per field as of 2023-03-13).
+The raw amf data are used (these are sums of the top seven samples per field as of 2023-03-13).

 ``` r
 amf_seqot <-